 1. Supports Healthy Immune Function

 There are a number of different ways that zinc supports the immune system.
-Zinc is believed to activate enzymes that break down proteins in viruses and bacteria and to increase the activation of cells responsible for fighting infection.*
+Zinc is believed to support the enzymes that break down proteins in viruses and bacteria and to increase the activation of cells responsible for fighting infection.*

 Zinc ions are involved in regulating intracellular signaling pathways in innate and adaptive immune cells.* Zinc is critical for the development and functioning of natural killer cells, neutrophils, macrophages, T cells, B cells, phagocytosis, and cytokine production.*

-Zinc plays a role in regulating our body’s wound healing process.* Wound healing is a physiological response to injury that is essential across all tissue systems.
+Zinc plays a role in supporting the regulation of our body’s wound healing process.* Wound healing is a physiological response to injury that is essential across all tissue systems.
 Wound repair requires a series of tightly coordinated steps including coagulation, inflammation, angiogenesis, new tissue formation, and extracellular matrix remodeling.
-Zinc is needed for cell membrane repair, cell proliferation, and growth and immune system function.*
+Zinc supports cell membrane repair, cell proliferation, and growth and immune system function.*